rogeriorrodrigues/AzDevOpsDemoGenerator/README.md

 ## Web Application

-A new ASP.NET Core project (`ADOGenerator.Web`) exposes minimal API endpoints that leverage the existing services to create projects or generate template artifacts.
-This application can be deployed to Azure App Service.
+A new ASP.NET Core project (`ADOGenerator.Web`) exposes API endpoints that leverage the existing services to create projects or generate template artifacts.
+The web interface uses Bootstrap for a clean responsive layout and can be deployed to Azure App Service.

-The web app also serves a simple UI that lets you choose a template and create projects.

 ### Running locally